 Follow us on Facebook and Twitter to stay up to date.

 As described in this article in the Chicago Tribune, H.O.M.E.'s intergenerational housing brings seniors and 20-somethings together in Chicago.
 We currently have openings for seniors at Good Life Senior Residences at Pat Crowley and Nathalie Salmon Houses.
 Learn more about Good Life Senior Residences here.

 If you or a senior you know is looking for an affordable community to call home, call us at (773) 303-6227 or fill out a form by clicking the button below.

-Donate to H.O.M.E.
-Seniors and help us support low-income seniors in Chicago.
+Donate to H.O.M.E. and help us support low-income seniors in Chicago.

-H.O.M.E. helps low-income seniors in Chicago maintain their independence by providing home upkeep and repair, a shopping bus and three affordable, intergenerational buildings.
+H.O.M.E. helps low-income seniors in Chicago maintain their independence by providing home upkeep and repair, a shopping bus, moving assistance, and three affordable, intergenerational buildings.

 Click here for the Fiscal Year 2014 Annual Report